Brochures are sold in packages of 25.

 - For multiple choice questions, read all the options first, then eliminate the most obvious.
 Unsure of the correct response?
 Rely on your first impression, then move on quickly.
 Beware of tricky qualifying words such as “only,” “always,” or “most.”

 - Do not rush through the test.
 Wear a watch and check it frequently as you pace yourself.
 If it appears you will be unable to finish the entire test, concentrate on those portions which you can answer well.
 Recheck your answers only if you have extra time – and only if you are not anxious.

 Curb excess anxiety in any of the following ways:

 - Tell yourself “I can be anxious later, now is the time to take the exam.”

-- Focus on answering the question, not on your grade or others’ performances.
+- Focus on answering the question, not on your grade, consequence, or others’ performances.

-- Counter negative thoughts with other, more valid thoughts like, “I don’t have to be perfect.”
+- Counter negative thoughts with more valid thoughts like, “I don’t have to be perfect.”

-- Tense and relax muscles throughout your body; take a couple of slow deep breaths and try to maintain a positive attitude.
+- Relax muscles of your body (e.g., jaw, shoulder, arms, legs); take a couple of slow deep breaths and try to maintain a positive attitude.

 - If allowed, get a drink or go to the bathroom.